kishanpb/Frozen-lake-assignment/README.md

 # Frozen-lake-assignment
-Texas A&amp;M Spring 2019 Artificial Intelligence assignment
+Texas A&amp;M Fall 2019 Introduction to Reinforcement Learning course assignment

 # Introduction to the Frozen Lake problem: